shaunzlim0123/Exploratory-Analysis-of-Quantium-Retail-Products-Customers/README.md

 ## Analysis Framework

-This comprehensive analysis was structured around four key analytical approaches to understand customer purchasing behavior in the chips category.
-The exploratory data analysis phase examined temporal patterns in transaction volumes over time, revealing seasonal trends and identifying key purchasing periods.
+### Data Quality and Outlier Management

+The initial data exploration revealed that while the dataset contained no null values, there was a significant outlier in product quantity where 200 packets of chips were purchased in single transactions.
+Investigation revealed that these unusual transactions were made by the same customer (loyalty card number 226000) on two separate occasions, both involving Dorito Corn Chip Supreme 380g packages.
+Further analysis showed this customer had no other transaction history, suggesting commercial rather than retail purchasing behavior.
+This customer was subsequently removed from the analysis to ensure accurate representation of typical retail customer behavior.

+### Temporal and Seasonal Patterns

 ![Transactions in December 2018](figures/figure1.png)

 The temporal analysis clearly demonstrates the seasonal purchasing patterns, with transaction volumes steadily increasing throughout December 2018, reaching peak levels just before Christmas, followed by a complete drop to zero transactions on Christmas Day itself due to store closures.
-This pattern validates the importance of seasonal planning and inventory management strategies.
+This pattern validates the importance of seasonal planning and inventory management strategies, particularly during peak holiday periods when demand surges.

 Product distribution analysis focused on understanding pack size preferences and brand popularity across the customer base, while customer behavior analysis investigated purchase quantities and shopping frequencies to identify distinct behavioral patterns.